-- One year of the payment period of the debt management plan has elapsed; - All payments have been made on time; and - Written permission from the counseling agency to recommend the applicant as a candidate for a new mortgage loan debt. - No credit exception is required
+- One year of the payment period of the debt management plan has elapsed; - All payments have been made on time; and - Written permission from the counseling agency to recommend the applicant as a candidate for a new mortgage loan debt.
+If the counseling agency does not review or issue permissions, the creditor may determine if the applicant is an acceptable credit risk.